 Setting up your own business is a daunting experience.
 Even more so if you’re setting up a brick and mortar business.
 But that’s not the only option available to you.
 There are so many businesses you can create from the comfort of your own home like bookkeeping, proofreading, graphic design, social media management, or virtual assisting.
 Setting up a home-based business still costs money though.
-If you love grammar and reading and are thinking about becoming a proofreader, you might be wondering how much it costs to start a business like that.
+If you love grammar and reading, you might be wondering if the cost to start a proofreading business is high.
 It’s surprisingly affordable!

 Tax season is upon us, and it’s got me reflecting on the last year.
 When I first thought about setting up my proofreading business, I was worried that I wouldn’t be able to afford it.
 I didn’t know what I would even need to invest in to make it happen.
 I slowly pieced together everything I needed and set up my business.
 If you want to set up a proofreading business, but you don’t know where to start or what you’re going to need, then read on to learn exactly how much I spent to set up and run my proofreading business in its first year.

 This post ended up being much longer than I anticipated.
 But I don’t just want to give you a list of things you need to buy to get started in proofreading.
 I want to explain why you need these things and why I chose to spend money on certain things.

 Personally, I think it’s essential to complete a training course before you set up a proofreading business.
 You would be surprised how much you don’t know or how many bad habits you’ve picked up!
 And I wanted to make sure that I really knew my stuff before I started advertising my services.
 I didn’t want to ruin my reputation straight off the bat.